theiostream/theos-ref/0_0_COVER.md

 As written by **Daniel Ferreira (theiostream)**.

-Impossible to have been made without the people:
+This document would not have been possible without the following people:

 * Dustin Howett -> Theos, #theos, always commenting on obscure features.
 * Jay Freeman -> irc.saurik.com
 * Max Shavrick -> Teaching me of Theos' existence.

-And the documents:
+Source Material:

 * The Make Manual, by the GNU Project
 * "Chapter 1.
 Makefiles", by Dustin Howett